 Some holidays are not welcomed with open arms in other cultures.
 For instance, St. Patrick’s Day and its beer drinking, crazed little green men, or Thanksgiving, and its sea-worn top-hatted turkey-coma diners.
 And while expats and travelers may need to get a little more creative to foster the holiday spirit of these special days, it seems when celebrating Christmas, we may have our work cut out for us.

 Christmas and its traditions seem to quickly be seeping across many borders.
 Whether you are reading this from your home in jolly ol’ England or sunny Dubai, whether you have a view of Mt.
 Everest or are taking in the surf on Australia’s Gold Coast, it is likely that you have already heard Jingle Bells or seen brightly lit up Christmas trees in sometimes the most random locations.
-As an intern in Beijing, China, I often forget I am living in a country where Christmas is not a national holiday (that is, until I am forced to go to work that day).
+When I was an intern in Beijing, China, I often forgot I was living in a co untry where Christmas is not a national holiday (that is, until I was forced to go to work that day).

-Though most of those Christmas decorations may be concentrated in hotels and shopping malls, it is still hard to ignore the celebration of Christmas in this otherwise secular country.
-While I remember musing over how every year the Christmas decorations are put up earlier and earlier back home in Indiana, I am now amused year-round by the occasional decorative Santa face or Rudolph-adorned t-shirt I pass by in the street (like a good dog in a sweater, these little surprises always make for holiday cheer, even in the middle of June.)
+Though most of those Christmas decorations may be concentrated in hotels and shopping malls, it was still hard to ignore the celebration of Christmas in this otherwise secular country.
+While I remember musing over how every year the Christmas decorations are put up earlier and earlier back home in Indiana, when I was in China for the holidays, I was amused by the occasional decorative Santa face or Rudolph-adorned t-shirt I pass by in the street (like a good dog in a sweater, these little surprises always make for holiday cheer, even in the middle of June.)

-But now that November has passed, I have seen an increase of colorful displays, stars, Christmas lights, and holiday-themed goodies at local shops (even those most frequented by Chinese).
-I have concluded that the excitement over Christmas here in China is largely based on foreign media depiction.
+Christmas in China is largely based on foreign media depiction.
 While there may lack a logical reason behind China’s interest in celebrating this holiday, the combination of marketing and the status as foreign life being “hip” or “luxurious” have led many shops, restaurants, markets, et al. to hop on the Christmas bandsleigh.
 But does it really feel like Christmas?

-Sometimes, I find that the Christmas of Beijing feels disingenuous, materialistic, consumer oriented and revenue driven.
+Sometimes, I found that the Christmas of Beijing felt disingenuous, materialistic, consumer oriented and revenue driven.
 Some may argue this is what Christmas is all about regardless of where you are celebrating.
-But I am a little old fashioned, and hold on to the hope that Christmas still embodies a special time to share with family, friends, and good food.
+But I am a little old fashioned and hold on to the hope that Christmas still embodies a special time to share with family, friends, and good food.

 Celebrating Christmas in a country that does not really celebrate Christmas?
 While celebrating Christmas abroad may not be exactly like celebrating Christmas at home, it can still be special and memorable.
 Try these tips for finding those warm fuzzy holiday feelings without the familiar comforts of home.